 6. Looking back, what advice would you give yourself at age 20?

 Appreciate life.
 I had so many worries then – but I had it all!
 I was healthy.
 Following my dreams and pursuing my career and traveling the world.
 I wish that instead of having my mind full of worry, that I would have been more grateful and present.

 7. It’s been said that all great people can have their lives summed up in one sentence.
 How do you want yours to read?

 Love.
 Light.
 She made a difference.

-If you enjoyed today’s episode, subscribe, rate and review this podcast on iTunes or on the player below!
+If you enjoyed today’s episode, subscribe, rate and review this podcast on Apple Podcasts or on the player below!
 I can’t wait to see you here next Thursday!
 Until then, remember: Today is your day.
 Live Inspired.